shyam-2002/interview-prep-tracker/README.md

 # Decode-Jobs
 We have tried to create a solution for interview preperation of campus janta.
 When placement season approaches near one cannot waste his time searching for most important type of questions.
 So we have made a platform where you can practice important questions in each topic and sharp your skills.
 One can also share his interview experience.
-Right now this project is on ground scale and it can be modefied time to time.
+Right now this project is on ground scale but it can be further modified.
 ### Tools used :
 * Node JS
 * Mongo DB